Strategic procurement and improvements to internal processes led to significant cost savings for insurance firm Tryg.

 After a competitive tender process, the plethora of suppliers was reduced to just two long-term strategic partnerships.
 While Tryg staff direct claimants to these new strategic partners, a further five companies with one-year contracts provide services at competitive negotiated rates.

-Overall, these changes saved €4.7 million by dealing in volume with the strategic partners, and a further €1 million through better rates from the five short-term suppliers, totaling €5.7 million on €31.2 million worth of claims.
+Overall, these changes saved €4.7 million by dealing in volume with the strategic partners, and a further €1 million through better rates from the five short-term suppliers, totalling €5.7 million on €31.2 million worth of claims.

 3. Implementing web-based claims handling systems